WxxShirley/LLMNodeBed/README.md

   <a href="https://arxiv.org/abs/2502.00829"><img src="https://img.shields.io/badge/📝-Paper-blue" height="25"></a>
 </p>

-This repository is the official implementation of the paper: **A Comprehensive Analysis on LLM-based Node Classification Algorithms**.
+This repository is the official implementation for our ICML 2025 paper: **A Comprehensive Analysis on LLM-based Node Classification Algorithms**.
 It provides a standardized framework for evaluating LLM-based node classification methods, including **10 datasets**, **8 LLM-based algorithms**, and **3 learning paradigms**.

 > Please consider citing or giving a 🌟 if our repository is helpful to your work!